Tick season in Switzerland: What expats need to know

 Ticks shouldn't spoil exploring the Swiss countryside

-Of course, these tiny critters shouldn’t dissuade you from exploring and having fun in the great outdoors.
-While it may be something to consider, ticks shouldn’t take away from enjoying and having fun in the Swiss wilderness.
+Of course, these tiny critters shouldn’t dissuade you from exploring and having fun in the great outdoors - it's just good information to keep in mind while enjoying the Swiss wilderness.

 COMMENTS